 Our Top Picks

-The iconic Sperry Saltwater Duck Boots are perfect for your adventures during cold winters with rain or snow.
+The iconic Sperry Duck Boots are perfect for your adventures during cold winters with rain or snow.
 The Wave-Siping feature on its rubber soles guarantees traction on both wet and dry surfaces.
 The duck boots also have rawhide lacing for a secure fit so that you won’t need to worry about them getting loose.
-For extra warmth under your feet, the shoes come with micro-fleece lining.
+For extra warmth under your feet, the shoes come with thermal lining.
+Though the boots are made of 100 percent leather, they're fully sealed and waterproof.
+Select from a range of sophisticated color combinations, including black/dark brown and tan/ brown.
+For women's versions, the Sperry Women's Saltwater Rain Boots are a close equivalent.

 Best for Men: Nike Men's Lunar Force 1 Duckboots